luke-e-gibson/todo-next/README.md

 # Nextjs TODO App
+![Screenshot of app](https://utfs.io/f/XYf3vgwsdO6enWEt3KHQPeh7KjDSN6kzUmgwCMXdOVcvny4J)

 A serverless todo app made in nextjs.

-![Screenshot of app](https://utfs.io/f/XYf3vgwsdO6enWEt3KHQPeh7KjDSN6kzUmgwCMXdOVcvny4J)
+Todos are stored in a postgres database and are tied to your account.
+This project uses Clerk to handel authentication.
+The ui was built with shadcn components and tailwind CSS.

 ## Using Todo App